 - A Docker-powered PaaS will help you create and manage the app life cycle.

 Wearables and medical devices

-Keep in mind that HIPAA is not the only set of regulations that healthcare app developers should be familiar with.
-When developing medical software for wearable devices in the US market, it is important to make sure that they also comply with applicable FDA regulations, not only with HIPAA.
+Keep in mind that HIPAA is not the only set of rules that healthcare app developers should be familiar with.
+When developing medical software for wearable devices in the US market, it’s important to make sure they also comply with applicable Food and Drug Administration (FDA) regulations, not only with HIPAA.